-Currently we are affiliated with seven different organizations that serve various marginalized and oppressed populations in the city.
+Currently we are affiliated with six different organizations that serve various marginalized and oppressed populations in the city.
 These agencies function as our experts in the field in helping us to understand more about how we can love and serve their clients through their respective agency or on our own.
 Grace Toronto also runs a meal ministry that is led by members of our own community.

 The Adam House serves refugee claimants in the west end of the city by offering transitional housing and job skills training, amongst other services to residents.

 A program under Youth Unlimited that serves the needs of homeless and street-involved youth through outreach and mentorship.